4 retirement savings mistakes to avoid making

 Some Quebecers enjoy employer sponsored pension plans, but it’s a mistake to think they will be enough for your retirement and so you don’t have to make a comprehensive financial plan!
 Nothing guarantees that your employer plan will fit your specific situation and that it will provide enough income for your future retirement needs.

 When planning your retirement, you need to know your needs, your potential plans and their associated costs.
 A financial planner can be a big help in preparing multiple scenarios using a number of variables such as retirement age or the sale of a vacation home.
-You can even simulate these situations yourself using the SimulR calculator from Retraite Québec.
+You can even simulate these situations yourself using our retirement income calculator.
 This will make it easier to understand if an employer pension will or will not let you reach your savings objectives and determine the precise amounts you’ll need to set aside to make up the difference.
 By doing this as early as possible, you’ll have more time to prepare and it’ll be easier to reach your goals with a whole lot less effort!

 03Not taking advantage of tax credits